Rowallan Dam: Reservoir

-Technical details
+Hydroelectric power station

-Part of the MerseyForth scheme that comprises eight hydroelectric power stations, the Rowallan Power Station is the first station in the scheme.
-The power station is located approximately 200 m downstream of Rowallan Dam, which forms Lake Rowallan.
-The dam is one of the two main headwater storages in the Mersey Forth scheme and assists in regulating the water supply to four downstream power stations.
+The Rowallan Power Station is part of the MerseyForth scheme that comprises seven run-of-the-river hydroelectric power stations and one mini-hydro power station.
+The first station in the scheme, the Rowallan Power Station is located in the river's upper reaches, approximately 200 m downstream of Rowallan Dam, which forms Lake Rowallan.
+The dam is one of the two main headwater storages in the Mersey—Forth scheme and assists in regulating the water supply to four downstream power stations.

-The power station was commissioned in 1971 by the Hydro Electric Corporation and the station has one Maier Francis turbine, with a generating capacity of 10.5 MW of electricity.
+The power station was commissioned in 1971 by the Hydro Electric Corporation (TAS) and the station has one Maier Francis-type turbine, with a generating capacity of 10.5 MW.
 The station output, estimated to be 45 GWh annually, is fed to TasNetworks' transmission grid via a 22 kV/110 kV transmission line to the switchyard transformer.
+Following use in the power station, water is returned to Lake Parangana.